portdeveloper/storagoor/README.md

 - Read Ethereum contract storage slots by providing the contract address and slot number
 - Automatically decode storage slot data into human-readable formats
 - Chain selection to switch between Ethereum networks
-- Wallet connection for using custom Ethereum providers
 - Responsive and user-friendly interface

 ## Requirements